Automotive + Mobility

 Learn more about international companies growing in the Region, here.

 With multiple smart mobility assets and testing grounds, the Columbus Region provides the most comprehensive mobility ecosystem in the U.S and one of the most cost effective markets for testing, development, and physical operations.

-In Union County, you’ll find the Transportation Research Center – the largest independent vehicle testing and proving grounds in the United States.
+In Logan County, you’ll find the Transportation Research Center – the largest independent vehicle testing and proving grounds in the United States.

-Additional assets in the Columbus Region include the U.S. 33 Smart Mobility Corridor, the OSU Center for Automotive Research, Connected Marysville and DriveOhio.
+Additional assets in the Columbus Region include the U.S. 33 Smart Mobility Corridor, the OSU Center for Automotive Research, Connected Marysville, Connected Dublin, and DriveOhio.